Feature Request #805

 • jcom.namespace : here too, filtering out (or in) what's returned from jcom.namespace based on tags would be extremely useful IMO...

-#2 Updated by Théo de la Hogue about 6 years ago
+#2 Updated by Théo de la Hogue over 6 years ago

 - Status changed from New to Resolved